mrz1836/codepipeline-to-github/README.md

-clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-secret                  Creates an secret into AWS SecretsManager deploy                         Build, prepare and deploy godocs                         Sync the latest tag with GoDocs help                           Show all commands available lambda                         Build a compiled version to deploy to Lambda
+clean-mods                     Remove all the Go mod cache coverage                       Shows the test coverage create-secret                  Creates an secret into AWS SecretsManager decrypt                        Encrypts data using a KMY Key ID deploy                         Build, prepare and deploy encrypt                        Encrypts data using a KMY Key ID godocs                         Sync the latest tag with GoDocs help                           Show all commands available lambda                         Build a compiled version to deploy to Lambda